jhughes1153/GroupmeChatBot/README.md

 # GroupmeChatBot
-Groupme chatbot that uses our own private dataset as it source
+Groupme chatbot that uses our own private dataset as the source of the chatbot model that we are using, it will handle async events through python and use heroku in the background so.